 Grade: 12 Prerequisite: Top 20% of the senior class or teacher's permission

 This course provides writing practice which, combined with reading and discussion, is designed to form new strategies for inventing, focusing, drafting, organizing, revising, and editing.
 While writing four major papers, students will individually and collaboratively analyze, critique, and evaluate writing as college readers and writers.
-This course meets the Language Arts writing requirement.
 Successful completion of this course may enable students to earn 4 semester credits from the University of Minnesota.
 (Writ 1301) (Return to top) Literature of the Imagination

 This course centers on the imagination.
 It examines hypotheses about our beginnings, the reasons for our behavior, our ideals of heroism, our need to make a better world, and our curiosity about our future life.
 Throughout the term, literature of various cultures will be studied in the format of myths, legends, fantasy, folklore, horror stories, and science fiction.
 Students will also be reading and studying three novels: Frankenstein by Mary Shelley, Fahrenheit 451 by Ray Bradbury, and a choice novel.
-This course meets the Language Arts Literature requirement for the 2020-2021 school year for 12th graders needing the literature requirement or a Language Arts elective.
 (Return to top) World Literature

 World Literature provides college-bound students with an excellent background in acclaimed literature.
 Studies include major writings that have influenced American culture.
 A variety of genres are read with emphasis on different perspectives.
 This course provides challenging reading material and is recommended for students who enjoy discussing a variety of concepts.
-This course meets the Language Arts Literature requirement for the 2020-2021 school year for 12th graders needing the literature requirement or a Language Arts elective.
 (Return to top) Popular Literature - In Spanish

 Grade: 11-12 Prerequisite recommendation: Enrolled in Spanish V or Completion of Spanish V This course is designed for students with a strong Spanish language background.
 The reading, writing, and discussion will be in Spanish.
 Literature, with its potential to entertain and challenge, provides a perfect setting to explore new worlds and new ideas.
 This is the purpose of Popular Literature.
 It is designed to continue the study of literary terms and structure begun in